kuhree/www/src/content/posts/20230201-changelog.md

 ---
-isDraft: true
+isDraft: false
 isFeatured: false
 author: Khari Johnson
 publishedAt: 2023-02-01:12:30.000Z

 aliases:
-  - Changelog 20230201
+  - Changelog - 1
-description:
-  Inspired my Tom MacWright, Polly Washburn, and a few other developers that I've seen do something similar; I've decided to start a series of posts tagged `#changelog`
+description: Welcome to the changelog!
+I've decided to start a series of posts tagged 'changelog' that let me share the things I've been enjoying recently.
 tags:
   - changelog
 ---